The Top 5 Reminder Apps for iOS and Android

 Q: Why are these apps important?

 A: I use the Top 5 Reminder Apps for iOS and Android.
-These apps are the most frequently used in my life and help me stay organized.
+These apps are the most frequently used and help me stay organized.
 They remind me when to exercise, what time to wake up, and when to eat.

 Q: Which app is your favorite?